Extension of the spine: It is good. It’s bad.

 Both are accurate: It’s good.
 It’s

-bad.
-It’s the job of your Manchester chiropractor to help you figure
+is the job of your Manchester chiropractor to help you figure

 out the role of extension in your Manchester